astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 to a term.
 Its implementation will be a little special of course.
 But let's just think about how you would write the rest of the rules of `typeq` generically, to perform structural recursion.

 STUDENT.
 OK.
-Well, when looking at two `typ`s together, we have to make sure that their constructors are the same, and also any `typ`s they contain as arguments are recursively `typeq`ual.
+Well, when looking at two `typ`s together, we have to make sure that their constructors are the same and also that any `typ`s they contain as arguments are recursively `typeq`ual.
 So something like this:

 ```
 typeq (Constructor Arguments) (Constructor Arguments') :-
   map typeq Arguments Arguments'.
 ```

 ADVISOR.
 Right.
-Note though, that the types of arguments might be different than `typ`.
-So even if we start comparing two types at the top-level, we might end up having to compare two lists of types that they contain -- imagine the case for `arrowmany` for example.
+Note, though, that the types of arguments might be different than `typ`.
+So even if we start comparing two types at the top level, we might end up having to compare two lists of types that they contain -- imagine the case for `arrowmany` for example.

 STUDENT.
 I see!
-That's why you edited `typeq` to be polymorphic above; you have extended it to work on *any type* that might contain a `typ`.
+That's why you edited `typeq` to be polymorphic above; you have extended it to work on *any type* (of the metalanguage) that might contain a `typ`.

 ADVISOR.
 Exactly.
 Now, the list of `Arguments` -- can you come up with a type for them?